mDIS inside Docker - Part 1

 docker-compose

-tool is relatively simple - storage of images in a custom Docker registry or distribution via hub.docker.com is possible (we don't do this yet though)
+tool is relatively simple - storage of images in a custom Docker Container Registry or distribution via hub.docker.com is possible.
+We don't do this yet though, we store images in our own Gitlab Container Registry,

 Disadvantages